Contemporary Women’s Fiction Set in London

 Everyone loves this heartwarming read about two housemates who have never met, and it’s clear why.
-It’s a proper romcom with a twist, and you root for the characters from day one.
-Everyone is likable and fun, and London is the perfect backdrop for this otherwise slightly odd romcom.
+It’s a proper rom-com with a twist, and you root for the characters from day one.
+Everyone is likable and fun, and London is the perfect backdrop for this otherwise slightly odd rom-com.
 I can’t wait for this to one day be turned into a movie.

 I adore Emma Gannon’s work.
 I’ve read each of her non-fiction books and I listen to her podcast all the time.
 So when I discovered that she had a fiction novel coming out, I jumped straight onto that train.
-The story follows Olive, a woman who’s friends are all settling down and having babies whilst she’s dealing with the realisation that she doesn’t want children of her own.
-This is a epiphany that many women feel like they are unable to admit, but Olive does.
+The story follows Olive, a woman whose friends are all settling down and having babies whilst she’s dealing with the realisation that she doesn’t want children of her own.
+This is an epiphany that many women feel like they are unable to admit, but Olive does.
 Although with consequences.

 I love Laura Jane Williams, not least because she’s an author that I work with, but also because her writing is amazing.
 Our Stop is a hilarious and feel-good romance all about the Rush Hour Crush column in the Metro – where commuters can reach out to people they saw on the tube and ask them out via the daily newspaper.
-What follows is a story of near-misses, sweet dalliances and utter hilarity.
+What follows is a story of near-misses, sweet dalliances, and utter hilarity.

 Queenie is a book set in the heart of London about a black woman going through a mental health crisis.
-There are tons of important themes in this story, not least the treatment of black women by men, healthcare systems and even family.
-Culturally important, as well as a hilarious this is a must-read for anyone looking for a women’s fiction set in London.
+There are tons of important themes in this story, not least the treatment of black women by men, healthcare systems, and even family.
+Culturally important, as well as hilarious this is a must-read for anyone looking for a women’s fiction set in London.

-The Cows starts off with a woman masturbating on the Victoria Line after a truly successful date, and getting caught on camera.
-The story actually follows three very different women, who are all connected some how.
-There are dark twists, a look at motherhood, friendship and dating in the city as well as some good old-fashioned romance and comedy.
+The Cows starts off with a woman masturbating on the Victoria Line after a truly successful date and getting caught on camera.
+The story actually follows three very different women, who are all connected somehow.
+There are dark twists, a look at motherhood, friendship, and dating in the city as well as some good old-fashioned romance and comedy.

 Expectation is a sharp look at what life is like for women in London, several years after they first move into the big city.
-From starting out in house shares with your best mates to moving in with partners, having children, sleeping with the wrong people and putting your job before anything else.
+From starting out in-house shares with your best mates to moving in with partners, having children, sleeping with the wrong people, and putting your job before anything else.
 There is a character for every woman in this women’s fiction novel set across the city.

 Christmas movies and Christmas books are amazingly atmospheric to me, so add in London and you’ve got a winner.
 We Met in December is actually a book that I worked on at HarperFiction.
-It’s a sweet romance about a two housemates who, funnily enough, meet in December and then spend a year dancing around the fact they’re attracted to each other.
+It’s a sweet romance about two housemates who, funnily enough, meet in December and then spend a year dancing around the fact they’re attracted to each other.
 London is the third player in this romance and it’s the perfect addition.
 Kind of like Last Christmas (the film) meets Bridget Jones’ Diary.

 Millie and Bella appear to be polar opposites.
 Bella has been recently dumped and is turning to social media to rub salt in the wound. #Blessed and #BestLife images circulating her feeds.
 Millie is a single mother of a son with a Premier League football player, who gets sent a ton of clothes and has a successful Instagram feed because of it.
-However, Millie’s life is lie – she is struggling – and Bella is actually more successful than she thinks.
-London plays it parts as the perfect back-drop for imposter and comparison syndrome in this sweet women’s fiction.
+However, Millie’s life is a lie – she is struggling – and Bella is actually more successful than she thinks.
+London plays its parts as the perfect backdrop for imposter and comparison syndrome in this sweet women’s fiction.